-There are a lot of ways you can upgrade your computer.
-A new CPU can boost its operating speed.
-More RAM can get you multitasking like crazy.
-Slapping in a shiny new graphics card can take PC gaming to the next level.
-But, an SSD can help speed up just about everything you do on your computer, and it's all the better when you can find cheap SSD deals.
+There are many ways you can upgrade your computer.
+The best processors can boost its operating speed.
+More RAM can up your multitasking game.
+Slotting in one of the best graphics cards can take PC gaming to the next level.
+But, the best SSDs can help speed up just about anything you do on your PC.

-If you only have a hard drive with a spinning disk, upgrading to an SSD is one of the cheapest and easiest ways to give your computer a substantial boost in speed.
-Even if you’re already booting from an SSD, you may want more room to add programs and games to keep running everything at top speed – after all, once you’ve experience solid-state storage speeds, you never want to go.
+If you’re still rocking a traditional hard drive, upgrading to an SSD is one of the cheapest and most substantial ways to give your computer a speed boost.
+Even if you’re already booting from an SSD, you may need more space to add games and programs to keep everything running at full speed – because, once you’ve experienced SSD speeds, you’ll never want to go back.

-Here, we’ll take a look at which SSDs offer the best storage and performance for their price.
-Whether you need an SSD for gaming, for a laptop or for a high-speed PCIe slot, we’ve dug up the best deal for you.
+Here, we’ll take a look at which SSDs offer the best storage and performance for the dollar.
+Whether you’re looking for an SSD for gaming, for a laptop or for a high-speed PCIe slot, we’ve dug up the best SSD deals for you.

 Best M.2 SSD deal